 August 10th – S’mores Day

-S’mores is one of the most popular camping snacks, consisting of toasted marshmallows and a chocolate bar between two graham crackers.
+S’mores are one of the most popular camping snacks, consisting of toasted marshmallows and a chocolate bar between two graham crackers.

 To celebrate S’mores Day, go camping with your children and make s’mores by the campfire.
-To make it more fun, include dips, cookies, and donuts to try different recipes of s’mores.
+To make it more fun, including dips, cookies, and donuts to try different recipes of s’mores.

 August 14th – National Creamsicle Day

 On this day, try a creamsicle inspired recipe at home with your children.
 Or buy one from your local convenience store.

 August 15th – National Lemon Meringue Pie Day

 Fajita is a dish of Mexican origin, consisting of grilled meat with chopped vegetables served on a tortilla.

 To enjoy Fajita Day, host a fajita party at home, and invite friends and family.
 Children can lay out the tortilla and add the grilled meat, chopped vegetables, and grated cheese.